 When it comes to analyzing handwriting, there is no escaping handwriting if you are a pediatric OT.
 Handwriting evaluations and interventions is a main task of school-based occupational therapists.
 It’s no wonder when you consider that handwriting is one of the primary tasks that school-aged children engage in, and is one of the most prominent reasons for an OT referral in the school and outpatient settings.
 Today we’re talking handwriting analysis and clinical observations related to assessing handwriting.

 Seems like handwriting should be pretty easy right?
-The challenge in teaching handwriting is often the limited exposure we receive prior to entering the field, and ensuring that we are providing a skilled service and not tutoring.
+The challenge in teaching kids to use legible handwriting is often the limited exposure we receive prior to entering the field, and ensuring that we are providing a skilled service and not tutoring.

 Handwriting Clinical Observations